daniel2908/AHT20-ESP-IDF/README.md

 ### Todo
 Need to add interupt functionality and make the code less ugly.
+Need to allow the ability to change the delay, check the checksum and status

 ## How to use example
 First create the i2c_config and i2c_setup as below, and initialize the gpio and call the `aht20_read_measures` in a task, or in your super loop.